Anticomonotonicity for Preference Axioms: The Natural Counterpart to Comonotonicity: Anticomonotonic convexity for concavity of utility

-\noi Preferences are {\it am-convex\/} if the above implication is imposed only for antimonotonic $X$, $Y$. \end{definition} \noi Convexity of preference is a common assumption in consumer theory (\citealp{MWG95}).
-It is also called quasiconvexity or, sometimes, quasiconcavity because it is equivalent to quasiconcavity of any representing function.
-It may reflect preference for smoothing, diversification, and hedging, in models discussed next.
-It is remarkable that the same mathematical condition, while capturing utility of commodity bundles in consumer theory, also provides the best characterization of risk aversion in subjective expected utility and best captures ambiguity aversion in the currently most popular ambiguity models, as the following subsections will show.
+\noi Convexity of preference is a common assumption in consumer theory (\citealp{MWG95}).
+It is also called quasiconvexity or, sometimes, quasiconcavity because it is equivalent to the quasiconcavity of any representing function.
+It reflects a preference for smoothing, diversification, and hedging in the models discussed next.
+It is remarkable that the same mathematical condition that captures the utility of commodity bundles in consumer theory also provides a characterization of risk aversion in subjective expected utility, as this section shows.
+It also captures ambiguity aversion in the currently most popular ambiguity models, as shown in the following section.